-10.3 Multiple Alignment Scoring Functions
+10.3 Sum-of-Pairs Alignment

-We have not discussed quantitative measures of alignment quality so far.
-In fact, several such measures exist, and in this section we will define a few of them.
+We have not discussed quantitative measures of multiple sequence alignment quality so far.
+In fact, several such measures exist.
+In this section we will define the sum-of-pairs score as one example and in chapter 12, we will cover the tree score as another one.

-Like in pairwise alignment, the first choice one has to make is that between a dissimilarity (cost) and a similarity score function.
+Like in pairwise alignment, the first choice one has to make is that between a dissimilarity (cost) and a similarity (score) function.
 Again, both are possible and being used, and one always has to make sure not to confuse the two.
 We will encounter examples of both kinds.

-All of the multiple alignment score functions discussed here are based on pairwise alignment score or cost functions, here denoted by $S_2(\cdot)$ for score functions and $D_2(\cdot)$ for distance or cost functions, to highlight the fact that they apply to two sequences.
+The multiple alignment score/cost functions discussed here are based on pairwise alignment score or cost functions, here denoted by $S_2(\cdot)$ for score functions and $D_2(\cdot)$ for distance or cost functions, to highlight the fact that they apply to two sequences.
 (They may be weighted or unweighted, with homogeneous, affine, or general gap costs.)

-Definition 10.4 The following three scoring functions are commonly used.
+Definition 10.4 The following two scoring functions are commonly used.